brooksandrew/postman_problems/README.rst

 A CPP example is also provided with entry point ``chinese_postman_sleeping_giant``.
 The solution is very similar, so it is omitted here.

-For a base of comparison of RPP vs CPP, selected stats are printed below for the CPP.  the RPP utilizing optional edges shortens the solution route by about 1 mile.
+For a base of comparison of RPP vs CPP, selected stats are printed below for the CPP.  the RPP shortens the CPP solution route by about 1 mile.

 .. code::